apichlkostner/CarND-Advanced-Lane-Lines/README.md

 ## Image segmentation

-Following the image segmentation is demonstrated.
+Following the image segmentation is described.
+The implementation of the different segmentation algorithms is in `ImageSegmentation.py`.

 This is the undistorted base image: